-All updates made by Directory Manager and/or Directory Update are made via a service/proxy account.
-While we sometimes refer to the account as a "service" account, funtionally the account is a proxy account.
-Neither Directory Update nor Directory Manager have an active service that runs all of the time.
+All updates made by Directory Manager, Directory Update, and Directory Password are made via a proxy account.
+While we sometimes refer to the account as a "service" account, functionally the account is a proxy account.
+Neither Directory Update, Directory Password, nor Directory Manager have an active service that runs all of the time.
 When a user updates their information, the IIS server initiates a connection to the Active Directory via LDAP (authenticating via Kerberos) and using the security credentials of the service/proxy account.

-Rather than using the Adminstrator account or a user's account, we recommend using a dedicated account with specific properties.
+Rather than using the Administrator account or a user's account, we recommend using a dedicated account with specific properties.
 Create an account in Active Directory with the following properties.

 The service/proxy account needs permissions to update user accounts.
 This simplest way to give